Father's Day 2010

 Jack ...

 You teach.
 Whether it’s sitting down with Maddie and explaining why she can’t do a certain behavior or helping her make a bird house, you teach.
-You start little traditions with the kids.
-Whether it’s hearing the kids yell “I see the lake” {when they really don’t see the lake} or seeing the three of you snuggled in watching Little House on the Prairie together.
-I LOVE THAT.
-I won’t ever forget that sight.

 And one other thing that has stood out to me this past year has been the fact that you have been a FATHER TO THE FATHERLESS.
 Your spiritual sensitivity to carrying out what is so very important to our Heavenly Father.
 He commands us to care for others.
 Widows, orphans, the fatherless.
 Maryam is absolutely CRAZY about you.
 You have given her that ‘father’ type input into a little girls’ life that is critical to her social, emotional and spiritual development.
 And I think of John and Kim’s children.
 They no longer have their daddy, and you recognize the importance of Godly male influence in their lives.
 In essence, you are being a father to the fatherless in that situation, too.